William Hill gets more time for Sportingbet deal

-LONDON William Hill (WMH.L), Britain's largest bookmaker, has been given more time to finalise a 485 million pound ($785 million) takeover of rival gambling group Sportingbet SBT.L.
+LONDON Dec 18 William Hill, Britain's largest bookmaker, has been given more time to finalise a 485 million pound ($785 million) takeover of rival gambling group Sportingbet.

 The companies have provisionally agreed a cash and shares deal which would value Sportingbet shares at 56.1 pence each.
-William Hill is making a joint bid with smaller betting firm GVC Holdings (GVC.L).
+William Hill is making a joint bid with smaller betting firm GVC Holdings.

 The deadline for a formal offer to be submitted has been extended until Friday, December 21, the three companies said on Tuesday.
 It had been due to expire later on Tuesday.